Image

 A Step into Hawaiʻi’s Past

 Get ready to unwind, relax, and take in the beauty of Hāna Town.
-For an otherworldly adventure above the trees, take a quick flight departing from the Kahului airport to land in this picturesque town of Hāna.
+For an otherworldly adventure above the trees, book a guided road tour on the legendary Road to Hāna or take a quick flight departing from the Kahului airport to land in this picturesque town of Hāna.
 Quiet and serene, Hāna embodies what residents call “old Hawaiʻi” as it remains virtually unchanged and tucked away within a tropical rainforest.

 Aerial view from upcountry Maui